 And while since April that percentage has dropped to 31 percent, it’s safe to assume remote work will be a major factor in the American workplace moving forward.

-In fact, two-thirds of current remote workers would prefer to never to return to the office.
+In fact, two-thirds of current remote workers would prefer never to return to the office.

 Workers Comp for Remote Workers

 Remote workers by moving away from the office are now operating in an uncontrolled environment.
-This can create hazards business owners and leadership are unaware exist.
+This can create hazards business owners and leadership is unaware of existing.

-Your workers compensation policy now needs to be managed in a way that addresses these concerns.
+Your worker's compensation insurance policy now needs to be managed in a way that addresses these concerns.